Women in Qatar

-There is limited mixing between the sexes and Qatari women in public are largely expected to wear traditional clothing which typically consists of an abaya and shayla, both of which partially conceal their appearance.
-Mouza Al Malki, a psychologist, claims that gender separation is influenced more so by cultural factors than religious factors.
-Women in Qatar must obtain permission from their male guardians to marry, study abroad on government scholarships, work in many government jobs, travel abroad until certain ages, receive some forms of reproductive health care and to act as a child's primary guardian, even when they are divorced.
+There is limited mixing between the sexes, and in public settings Qatari women are largely expected to wear traditional clothing, which typically consists of an abaya and shayla, both of which partially conceal their appearance.
+Mouza Al Malki, a psychologist, claims that gender separation is influenced more by cultural factors than religious factors.
+Women in Qatar must obtain permission from their male guardians to marry, to study abroad on government scholarships, to work in many government jobs, to travel abroad until certain ages, to receive some forms of reproductive health care and to act as a child's primary guardian, even when they are divorced and have legal custody.
+Women in Qatar are also subjected to various traditional practices, including FGM, although this has declined in recent years.

 History

 Prior to the establishment of an urban society, Qatar was used as rangeland for nomadic tribes from the Najd and al-Hasa regions of Saudi Arabia.
 In Bedouin society, women were responsible for buying and selling goods on behalf of their tribe.
 Women often had to assume positions of decision-making within their tribe when men left their families for long stretches of time to participate in pearl hunting trips or to act as merchants.

 They were separated from men within their own quarters in the tent or house.
 Education was regarded as unimportant and scarcely available for the majority of women in Bedouin tradition.
 On the other hand, children in urban areas were taught the Quran until the age of ten, after which the family would celebrate al khatma, the end of memorizing the Quran.